FlavScents AInsights Entry for Ammonium Glycyrrhizate (CAS: 53956-04-0)

 9. Confidence & Data Quality Notes

-The data on ammonium glycyrrhizate is well-established, with comprehensive regulatory and safety evaluations available.
-Industry practices are well-documented, though some variability in natural source composition may exist.
-Known data gaps are minimal, with most information being consistent across sources.
+The data on ammonium glycyrrhizate is well-established, with comprehensive studies supporting its safety and efficacy.
+Industry practices are well-documented, though some regional regulatory nuances may require further clarification.
+Known data gaps are minimal, with most information readily available through authoritative sources.

 Citation hooks: FlavScents